★ Investing Strategy Research & Guides ★

 Buffett’s strategy is to look for growing, high-quality companies that generate large amounts of cash.
 The Graham strategy is to seek stable, low-priced companies that generate lots of cash.

 Buffett uses a concentration strategy in which Berkshire Hathaway (NYSE: BRK.B) buys as much of a good company’s stock as possible, preferably to own the company outright.
 Buffett considers cash flow, growth, and the margin of safety important.
-Graham considered the margin of safety as the most important aspect of value investing.
+Graham considered the margin of safety the most important aspect of value investing.

 Dividend Value Strategy